 The runway/taxiway configuration provides capacity and limitations to the total number of takeoffs and landings.
 Limitations can create delays.
-FAA AC 150/5070-6B, Airport Master Plans identifies 4 to 6 minutes of annual average delay as an airport approaching practical capacity and is generally considered congested.
-Average delays for all flow patterns are summarized in Table 4-26.
+Average delays for all flow patterns are summarized in Table 4-28.
 The highest existing delay occurs when in the east-west VMC flow pattern where calculated delays currently range between 0.6 and 2.1 minutes per aircraft (90% ASV).